hfaas/com.qubino/README.md

 This app adds support for Qubino Z-Wave modules in Homey.

 ### Changelog
+Version 2.0.11
+* Finalized SDKv3 update
+* Note: a breaking change had to be implemented for Flush 2 Relays (ZMNHBD).
+The capabilities `onoff`, `meter_power` and `measure_power` have been removed and their corresponding Flow cards.

 Version 2.0.10
 * Added support for ZMNHWD (Flush RGBW Dimmer)
 * Fixed an issue that might prevent power meter values from being updated